rizvanua/Layer-Panel/README.md

 2. **Choose a layer.** Just click a layer name;

-3. **Rename layer.** Double click onto a layer name.
+3. **Rename a layer.** Double click onto a layer name.
 Appear the field to rename, enter a new name and push "Enter" key;

 4. **Remove a layer.** Click on the red cross at the right side of the layer's name;